MicrosoftDocs/power-pages-docs/power-pages-docs/configure/portal-management-app.md

 The Portal Management app lets you do advanced configuration actions on your site and allows you to configure the site metadata directly using a model-driven Power App.

 > [!NOTE]
-> To use the Portal Management app, you will need to be assigned the [system administrator role](/power-platform/admin/assign-security-roles) in the same Microsoft Dataverse environment as your site.
+> To use the Portal Management app, you will need to be assigned the [system administrator or system customizer role](/power-platform/admin/assign-security-roles) in the same Microsoft Dataverse environment as your site.

 ## Open the Portal Management app from the Power Pages home page